-3 Previous Work
+2 Previous Work

 Mainville & Craymer (2005) used water gauge data collected around the LGL over the past 150 years to create monthly means of water level.
-Differences in these values between sites were then plotted against time to calculate a rate of elevation change between sites over time (This value being interpreted as the current impact of the GIA process on the crust underlying the LGL, although the actual process extends over a much longer timescale).
-Combinations of sites were shown to produce inconsistent results, so a second method using a least squares adjustment process was used, repeatedly removing some monthly mean outliers which fell some arbitrary residual distance away from the linear regression line until none remained ”too far away” from the final regression line.
+Differences in these values between sites were then plotted against time to calculate a rate of elevation change between sites over time.
+This value is interpreted to represent the long-term process of GIA in the LGL, even though the actual process extends over a much longer timescale.
+Combinations of sites were shown to produce inconsistent results, so a second method using a least squares adjustment process was used, repeatedly removing some monthly mean outliers which plotted a residual distance away from the linear regression.
 A third, and ultimately optimal method for calculating GIA was developed by Mainville & Craymer in their 2005 paper, using the original method of directly comparing monthly water level means, but this time with adjustments for the epoch, site, and month of the year.
 Their findings with this method showed a general agreement with the post glacial ICE-3G global model of GIA at that time, while (Mainville & Craymer, 2005).
-Johnston et al. (2012) attempted to provide a value for GIA in the LGL with better accuracy than previous estimates made using water gauge data.
+Johnston et al. (2012) attempted to provide a value for GIA in the LGL with better accuracy than previous estimates using water gauge data.
 In order to accomplish this, the data used to measure the process of GIA needed to extend over a much longer timescale.
-In this method, water levels were inferred from the elevation of relict shorelines in beach ridge strandplains from the late Holocene sediment record surrounding Lake Superior, the ages for each data point being inferred from dating samples from these beach deposits (known as strandplain sequences) with Optically Stimulated Luminescence (OSL) age dating.
-This data differed from that used by Mainville & Craymer in their 2005 paper, in that data collected did not have elevations sampled at the same points in time for calculation of relative rates.
-As a result, the elevation vs time data was modelled with a linear regression for each site, the difference in slopes representing the GIA rate between sites.
-Individual regressions were created per site for a series of four ranges of time related to lake level phases (Johnston et al, 2012).
-The results reported from this process are summarized in Figure 1.
+In this method, water levels were inferred from the elevation of relict shorelines in beach ridge strandplains from the late Holocene sediment record surrounding Lake Superior.
+Ages for each elevation were inferred from age-dating beach deposits or beach ridges in strandplain sequences using optically stimulated luminescence (OSL).
+Johnston et al. (2012) and Mainville & Craymer (2005) data differed because elevations were not and were sampled at the same points in time, respectively.
+Therefore, Johnston et al. (2012) calculated individual regression lines per site for a series of four ranges of time related to lake level phases, namely Nipissing, Algoma, Sault and Sub-Sault.
+The results reported from this are summarized in Figure 1.